I’m not sure about other copywriters out there, but I could formulate a guess that we lean towards the introverted side of the spectrum.

 CREATE AN OFFICE OASIS

-This one sounds a little cheesy, but as introverts we know that our environment is crucial to our wellbeing.
+As introverts we know that our environment is crucial to our wellbeing.
+Hello, Hygge.

 Create a space for yourself where you can be as comfortable as possible while staying motivated.
 Allow it to become a space of play, knowing it’s there for you if you need a break.